willpat1213/willpat1213/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="84" title="Say HI"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> : )</em>

-The one on the below is [Charmve](https://github.com/Charmve)（益达）, he will speak for me in the virtual world.
+The one on the below is [Willpat](https://github.com/willpat1213), he will speak for me in the virtual world.

-- 🔭 I’m currently writing some amateur [open source projects](https://github.com/Charmve?tab=repositories), at [@Maiwei.ai](https://github.com/MaiweiAI) and [@UFund](https://github.com/UFund-Me/) by myself.
-A closed-loop studying open-source repo is public at [https://charmve.github.io/computer-vision-in-action](https://charmve.github.io/computer-vision-in-action), and more interesting project can be found at [My GitHub repos](https://github.com/Charmve?tab=repositories).
+- 🔭 I’m currently writing some amateur [open source projects](https://github.com/willpat1213?tab=repositories) by myself.
+A closed-loop studying open-source repo is public at [https://willpat1213.github.io](https://willpat1213.github.io), and more interesting project can be found at [My GitHub repos](https://github.com/willpat1213?tab=repositories).
-- 🌱 I’m currently working at Momenta.ai, a <b>auto-drive</b> company.
-Before that, I was employed at Future Security Labs of Qihoo 360 as a Research SDE.
-My research interests lie at <b>Machine Learning</b> and <b>Computer Vision</b>.
+- 🌱 I’m currently studing at China University of Geosciences(CUG).
 - 🤔 Only two things make me moved.
-  1. To build a cross-platform [<i>VTuber</i>](https://github.com/DeepVTuber) in meta world, which called [未麻 MIMA](https://github.com/DeepVTuber/MIMA).
+  1. To gain more knowledge in <b>Computer Vision</b>.
-  2. <i>Bring Autonomous Driving into Real Life</i>.
-To solve the long tail problem and to optimize mass production performance is the goal.
+  2. To learn more about OCR and make the best benchmark dataset in the field.
-- ❤️ I like eating 🍉, raising 🐓, playing 🏓, sleeping in 🛌 and 📺 [ACGN](<https://en.wikipedia.org/wiki/ACG_(subculture)>).
+- ❤️ I like eating 🍉, playing 🏀, sleeping in 🛌.
-- 💬 Be free to ask me about anything [here](https://github.com/Charmve/Charmve/issues).
+- 💬 Be free to ask me about anything [here](https://github.com/willpat1213/willpat1213/issues).

 ---